-South Side Projections presents films at locations across Chicago’s south side to foster conversation about complex social and political issues.
+Founded in 2011, South Side Projections presents films at locations across Chicago’s south side to foster conversation about complex social and political issues.
 At many screenings, we enlist scholars, activists, and filmmakers to lead discussions, while other screenings offer opportunities to present seldom-seen films of historical and artistic value to the communities of Chicago’s south side.
 In all cases we are a springboard to a deeper understanding of our communities and the broader world.
-South Side Projections is a 501(c)(3) nonprofit organization.
-We believe films can foster a deeper understanding of ourselves and the world around us.
-Join us in the conversation!

 Mike was the founding director of the Black Cinema House, the founding film programmer of the Chicago International Movies & Music Festival, the cinematheque and videotheque manager of Facets Multi-media, and the last director of the Bank of America Cinema.
 He has served on juries for the Chicago International Children’s Film Festival, the Reeling Film Festival, the Chicago Underground Film Festival, and the Chicago International Film Festival.
 He also makes performance videos and found-footage music videos for Chicago-based musicians.